I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnbase/ns-usbfnbase-_usbfn_class_information_packet_ex.md

 ## Members

+`FullSpeedClassInterfaceEx`

 `HasInterfaceGuid`

 Determines whether the driver has published a device interface is GUID.

+`HighSpeedClassInterfaceEx`

+`InterfaceGuid`

+`InterfaceName`

+`SuperSpeedClassInterfaceEx`

 ## Requirements